Enterprise-CMCS/macpro-base-template/docs/docs/onboarding/communication.md

 ## GitHub Pull Requests (PRs)

-GitHub Pull Requests are the primary vehicle to propose code changes to mmdl-connectors.
+GitHub Pull Requests are the primary vehicle to propose code changes to macpro-base-template.
 A PR is always used to ship code to the main branch, with very few exceptions.

 This project has PR templates which will be used automatically when you create a PR.
 While the template sets up a PR with the fields that are typically required, you need to add the content to the various sections.